Social Prescribing: a resource for health professionals

 What is social prescribing?

-Social prescribing is a practical way for health professionals to address social determinants of health.
+Social prescribing is a practical way for health professionals to address social determinants of health by connecting people with a range of resources that support their social, mental and physical well-being.

-It expands the options available in primary care and connects people to a wide range of non-clinical services in the community to improve their health and well-being (e.g., mental health, social, financial, housing, physical activity, creative, self-expression).
+It expands the options available in primary care and connects people to non-clinical services and programs in the community to improve their health and well-being.
+Social prescribing may help patients with their:

 Why is it beneficial?

-It empowers people to take an active role in their health and well-being, build meaningful connections in their community, promotes autonomy and encourages a healthy lifestyle.
+• Empowers people to take an active role in co-creating their health and well-being.

 Who is it for?